Learn More: Caribbean Visa

-Before you take a trip to Curacao, you need to see if you need a visa or not.
-Even if Curacao is a part of the Kingdom of the Netherlands, a Schengen visa is of no use, which is why you need to get a visa for Curacao specifically.
-Applications are typically submitted to the diplomatic mission of the Netherlands, and a visa that grants a 30-day stay is released.
-Nevertheless, according to the visa policy of the Kingdom of the Netherlands in the Caribbean, many nationalities can travel to Curacao without a visa if their stay does not exceed 90 days.
+Before you plan your trip, you need to see if you need a visa or not.
+Even though Curacao is part of the Kingdom of the Netherlands, a Schengen visa is of no use, which is why you need to get a Curacao-specific visa.
+Applications are typically submitted to the diplomatic mission of the Netherlands.
+The visa often grants a 30-day stay although note that citizens of many countries can travel to Curacao without a visa if their stay does not exceed 90 days.

 To see if you need a visa or not, you can check out the visa policy of the Kingdom of the Netherlands in the Caribbean and look for your country of origin on the list of visa-exempt states.
 However, our user-friendly Visa Checker Tool will make the task easier.
 Simply click on the Visa Checker button you see in the top right corner of this webpage and fill in the boxes.
 You must select your nationality from the drag-down menu on the left, and on the right, choose Curacao as your destination.
 In seconds you'll know if you need a visa or not.
 If you do, we offer you some useful information about the nearest embassies where you can apply in-person; please check this embassies list.

 Unfortunately, iVisa does not process applications for Curacao since electronic visas are not yet available.
 Even so, we still want to assist travelers, which is why our support service is at your disposal 24/7 and is free of charge.